socialenergy-project/rabit/README.md

 ## Navigation and visualization

-A working demo the module may be found at https://rat.socialenergy-project.eu/, where anyone can register an account.
+A working demo the module may be found at https://rabit.socialenergy-project.eu/, where anyone can register an account.

-The most important functionalities of the RAT module are the following :
+The most important functionalities of the RABIT module are the following :

 1. Consumption data visualization.
 Visit for expample the following links:
     - http://localhost:3000/consumers